-Having a sump pump is great, but you can’t get by with just one system.
-There are a number of problems that can arise, which necessitate having a backup in place.
-You could buy an entire second sump pump, but it’s expensive, a pain to install, and still won’t protect you against certain problems.
+A sump pump is great, but you can’t get by with just one system.
+There are several problems that can arise, which necessitate having a backup in place.
+You could buy an entire second sump pump, but it’s expensive, a pain to install, and still won’t protect you against specific problems.
 A much better option is to invest in a battery backup sump pump.

 Clogs and Jams

 Even if your sump pump doesn’t lose power, it can still stop working, for a variety of reasons.
 For instance, the pipes may become clogged.
 Water can’t flow, and the system can’t do its job.
 Likewise, the entire system may become jammed.
 The water levels get too high, and it can’t function properly.
 This can be a particular problem if there are floods or heavy rains in your area.

 Your battery backup is designed to kick in automatically whenever your sump pump stops working, for any reason.
 If the pipes are clogged, waste is rerouted through the backup instead.
 If there’s a jam, it will be detected by the float switch, which can sense when the water level passes a certain point.
 Once the float switch is triggered, it activates the backup sump pump to pick up the slack.

 In the case of flooding, the two pumps can even work in tandem, both pumping out the excess water, until it reaches normal levels again.